 Beat the food coma blues

 Are you cursed by the food coma?
 Some foods to avoid if you’re trying to stay awake include greasy food (like cheeseburgers and fries), and foods high in MSG, sugar, or carbohydrates.
 (My weakness is udon.
 After finishing a bowl of that warm, soupy, MSG-filled meal, I doze off instantly.)

 Alternatively, there are healthy foods that are good for keeping you awake, and excellent for a pre-exam snack.
-Try shopping at H-Mart at the University Village for some cheap deals on:
+If you live on or near campus, check out H-Mart at the University Village for some cheap deals on: